mprpic/git-spell-check/README.markdown

 Instructions
 ------------

-This script is a Git pre-commit hook that spell checks any content you are about to commit.
+This script is a Git pre-commit hook that spell checks changes in XML files which you are about to commit.
+This hook is useful in your documentation projects written in DocBook.

 To use this script, clone the following repo: